jet-dev-team/drupal-dockerizer/README.md

 ansible-playbook db.yml
 ```

-If your database dump was placed somewhere in other directory you can change configuration by adding the line to `drupal-dockerizer.yml` file.
+If your database dump was placed somewhere in another directory you can change configuration by adding the line to `drupal-dockerizer.yml` file.

 ```yml
 db_dump_path: /path/to/your/dump.sql